Bone Sickness

 ⏱️ Runtime & Duration

-The total runtime of Bone Sickness is 98 minutes (1h 38m).
-Ensuring you have enough time for the full cinematic experience.
+The total runtime of Bone Sickness (2004) is 98 minutes (1h 38m).
+Directed by Brian Paulin, the film runs for 98 minutes in its complete theatrical version.

 Verdict Summary